Pacoromo/the-dark-quiz/README.md

 - A special alarm sound is played when the time left is only 10 seconds.

-- When the coundtdown is over, the screen shows a numeric result, a sound and a paragraph according to the number of correct answers.
+- When the countdown is over, the screen shows a numeric result, a sound and a paragraph according to the number of correct answers.

 May the Force be with you!...............(and me)